Television: Industries and Audiences

 PSB: Public service broadcasting (PSB) has a long and proud tradition in the UK, delivering impartial and trusted news, UK-originated programmes and distinctive content.

-TV License: TV Licence covers you to watch or record live TV programmes on any channel, and to download or watch BBC programmes on iPlayer.
+TV License: A TV Licence covers you to watch or record live TV programmes on any channel, and to download or watch BBC programmes on iPlayer.
 This applies to any device and provider you use.

 Scheduling: Broadcast programming is the practice of organising and/or ordering (scheduling) of broadcast media shows, typically radio and television, in a daily, weekly, monthly, quarterly or season-long schedule.